 - anxiety in association with a life threatening illness

 MDMA may, therefore, also work to treat additional mental health conditions, including depression.
 It may provide benefits in people already using psychotherapy as a treatment.

 Currently, researchers need more evidence to determine whether MDMA could be a safe and effective treatment for depression.

 It is also vital to note that the MDMA that researchers use in clinical settings is free of the potentially harmful additives in the drugs that people purchase illegally.

 MDMA affects the body’s levels of serotonin, a chemical that affects mood and behavior.
-Research has linked higher levels of serotonin to feelings of happiness and associated lower levels with a depressed mood.

-However, after this initial increase, serotonin levels will decrease.
-This reduction in serotonin levels can cause a depressed mood in some people.
+However, after this initial increase, serotonin levels will

 Risk of suicidal behavior